trigat/Eva/README.md

 ## About
 Eva C2 was created as a minimal command and control server that can be quickly deployed.
-Currently, the beacon is limited to Windows and must be deployed using PowerShell.

-Support for additional platforms is planned in the future.
+This project is a work in progress, and functionality will continue to expand over time.

-This server allows you to send base64-encoded commands to a remote Windows machine running a PowerShell polling script.
+This server allows you to send base64-encoded commands to a remote computer running a polling beacon.
 It supports multiple clients, each maintaining their own command and response stream.

-The PowerShell polling beacon receives a command one character at a time via HTTP status codes.
+The beacon receives a command one character at a time via HTTP status codes.
 Commands are executed once a newline (\n) is received.

 By sending one encoded character at a time within the HTTP status code,